 Corn would not exist without us, and in traditional society, we would not exist without corn.

 AS: And when you talk about traditional methods of harvesting, there's a phrase: "save the best and eat the rest."
 Which means that if you're saving the best kernels — the best seeds — to plant, the corn that results is going to carry those long lineages.
 As opposed to a plant that has been genetically engineered and manufactured in a laboratory.
 What is that, like in vitro fertilization?

 RWK: It is, in fact some of the language by which those foreign genes are put into corn?
 Some of that is the forcible injection of foreign genetic material.

 AS: When you look at a field of, I don't know, your neighbour's GMO modified corn — do you think of that?
 Do you see rape?

-AS: It it also makes me think it's the same habitat mined that produced slavery.
+AS: It also makes me think it's the same habit of mind that produced slavery.

 RWK: Yes, in that context, you're exactly right.
 Which is not to draw false parallels between the tragedies of human enslavement and the treatment of our plants.
 But it is exactly the same mindset.
 You're right.
 And again, it's tied up with the notion of who gets to be a person.
 Corn does not get to be a person in the Western world view, just as African slaves did not get to be persons under colonial and slavery regimes.

 AS: What is the mental or emotional work you do to be able to walk through a world, look at fields like that, and see both real and psychological violence?
 A long history of it.
 You see it more acutely than probably any of your neighbors.

 RWK: Yes.
 That is the reality.
 And your question and your openness and awareness to that is really important because the notion of historic trauma, that understanding is alive in the world, but it is ongoing trauma.
 It is ongoing violence against a way of knowing, and the plants and the other beings, yes.
 But you know at the same time, that means that the privilege of doing this work is all the more beautiful because it matters so much.